|Elliott Sound Products||Valves (Vacuum Tubes) - Biasing and Gain|

 Grid current is almost always a bad thing, and must be avoided in audio preamp or driver stages.
 When grid current is drawn, the input impedance of the valve falls dramatically, but only over that part of the input cycle where grid current flows.
 Distortion is therefore increased (equally dramatically) unless the source impedance/ resistance is very low.
 Since valves are high impedance devices, a low impedance source is difficult to achieve.

 From the chart, it's easy to see that expecting high voltage drive with good linearity is not possible with a 12AX7 - a different valve must be used.
 This is why there are so many seemingly similar valves, such as the 12AX7, 12AU7 and 12AT7 (ECC83, ECC82 and ECC81 respectively), plus a great many others.
 Naturally, some people insist that there are huge differences in the sound of different valves, and to some extent this may well be true - depending on usage and accurate design procedures.
 One dual triode that does seem to be a cut above the average is the ECC88/ 6DJ8, but from what I've seen counterfeits are rife so it's probably best to steer clear unless you have 100% confidence in your source.

-A useful formula that ties the three major parameters together is ...
+Returning to small-signal valves, a useful formula that ties the three major parameters together is ...

 gm = µ / rP